-The near complete tear down and reconstruction of this traditional Cambridge house was intended to satisfy the whimsy and individuality of the family while maintaining a fairly staid, street-side façade.
-Budget and schedule were less of a priority than craft and process, but we understood the need to deliver a well-managed methodology from start to finish.
+With this project, our goal was to perform “open heart surgery” (entirely tear down and then reconstruct) on this traditional Cambridge house to suit the whimsy of the eclectic family it would house while maintaining a fairly staid, street-side façade.
+Budget and schedule weren’t of particular priority in comparison to craft and process but we couldn’t forget that we were there to deliver a well-managed process for all involved.